toyokodo/TextureFinderJava/README.md

 ## Usage

 I created my own [texture pack](https://cdn.discordapp.com/attachments/945391588748689438/945391855414165574/BlockRotations.zip) that tells you which rotation a block is.
 The block rotation is in the top left corner while facing north.
-This does not work with Optifine!
-I do plan on adding Optifine in the future if that is possible.

 ## Example 1